TranslationalML/tml-ctp/README.md

 ### Manual installation

-Manual installation of `TML-CTP` consists of three following steps:
+Manual installation of `TML-CTP` consists of three following steps.
+In a terminal with Python `3.10` available:

 1. Clone this repository locally: